Academic Program Guide

 - Statistical Inference: confirming models.

 A graphing calculator is required.
 Students are encouraged to take the AP Statistics exam.
 This course may be taken concurrently with Pre-Calculus or AP Calculus AB.
-Prerequisite: AGS3 or equivalent.
 A fee is required for the AP Exam.

 Science